Café Gallery Joséphine

 A wide array of Norwegian artists and craftsmen were commissioned in connection with the interior decoration and furnishing of Oscarshall.
 Important artists of the time include Joachim Frich, Adolph Tidemand and Hans Gude.
 Both King Oscar and Queen Josephine took a great interest in art, and laid the foundation for the fine collection of older Norwegian art at the Royal Palace today.

-The new gallery is therefore a natural extension of a long tradition at Oscarshall.
+A gallery was therefore a natural extension of a long tradition at Oscarshall.